-Examples of non-radiological diagnostic services include, but are not limited to, EKG's, pulmonary function tests, sleep studies and treadmill stress tests.

-Blood services \$0 copayment

-Medical supplies 20% of the Medicareapproved amount.

-Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) 20% of the Medicareapproved amount.
+Examples of nonradiological diagnostic

-What you must pay when you get these services Services that are covered for you Outpatient diagnostic tests and therapeutic services and Diagnostic radiological supplies (continued) procedures (specialized scans such as CT.
-SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) 20% of the Medicareapproved amount.
-Prior authorization rules apply
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies (continued) services include, but are not limited to, EKG's, pulmonary function tests, sleep studies and treadmill stress tests.
+Blood services \$0 copayment Medical supplies \$0 copayment for items that cost \$0 to \$99 based on the Medicare-approved amount.
+20% of the Medicare- approved amount for items with a cost of \$100 or more.
+Therapeutic radiological procedures (such as Radiation Therapy, Gamma Knife, and Cyber Knife procedures) \$60 copayment Diagnostic radiological procedures (specialized scans such as CT, SPECT, MRI, MRA, Myelogram, Cystogram, ultrasound, and diagnostic nuclear scans) \$0 copayment Prior authorization rules apply